cscorley/dissertation/chapters/03_previous.md

 ## Modeling changeset topics {#mud2014}

+This section discusses the work in @Corley-etal:2014.

+### Terminology

 In addition to the terminology described in Section \ref{terminology}, we use the following terminology to describe document extraction of changesets.